 Fourth of July in Coney Island

-You might find more entertainment at this Fourth of July celebrationin Brooklyn than anywhere else in the City.
-While the fireworks are the main event, you can make a full day of it: lay out on the beach, take a spin on Luna Park’s rides and check out special events like the Nathan’s Famous Fourth of July Hot Dog Eating Contest (if you want to come earlier in the long weekend, you can attend a Cyclones baseball game July 1–July 3; the final tilt in that set includes postgame fireworks).
+You might find more entertainment at this Fourth of July celebration in Brooklyn than anywhere else in the City.
+While the fireworks are the main event, you can make a full day of it: lay out on the beach, take a spin on Luna Park’s rides and check out special events like the Nathan’s Famous Hot Dog Eating Contest.
 Then claim some space on Coney Island’s beach or its 2.5-mile-long boardwalk to watch the nighttime pyrotechnics, which take place at 9pm and launch just off Coney Island Beach.
+If you want to extend your fun, attend a Cyclones baseball game during the three-day weekend (July 4–6); the first two dates include postgame fireworks.

 Historic Richmond Town.
 Photo: David La Spina